 For fiscal years 2007, 2008 and 2009, the Company recorded stock-based compensation expense of \$2,071, \$3,222 and \$6,173, respectively, resulting in the recognition of related excess tax benefits \$415, \$1,707 and \$474, respectively.
-For the six months ended December 31, 2008 and 2009, the Company recorded stock-based compensation expense of \$2,910 and \$7,093 respectively (unaudited), resulting in the recognition of \$251 and \$1,301 in related excess tax benefits, respectively.
+For the three months ended September 30, 2008 and 2009, the Company recorded stock-based compensation expense of \$1,398 and \$2,229, respectively (unaudited), resulting in the recognition of \$559 and \$94 in related excess tax benefits, respectively.

-The Company included as part of cash flows from financing activities a gross benefit of tax deductions of \$415, \$1,707 and \$474 in fiscal years 2007, 2008 and 2009, respectively, and \$251 and \$1,372 for the six months ended December 31, 2008 and 2009, respectively (unaudited), related to stock-based compensation in excess of the grant date fair value of the related stock-based awards for the options exercised during fiscal years 2008 and 2009.
+The Company includes as part of cash flows from financing activities the gross benefit of tax deductions related to stock-based compensation in excess of the grant date fair value of the related stock-based awards for the options exercised during fiscal years 2008 and 2009.
 These amounts are shown as a reduction of cash flows from operating activities and correspondingly an increase to cash flows from financing activities.